 Preserving historical objects and archeological sites with 3D scanning

 A 3D model of an excavation site conducted by Archéotec.

-Professional 3D scanners, with a large scanning area equipped with a GPS allow archaeologists to obtain a 3D model of the search site.
-Thus, it is easier to visualize locations of archaeological remains and optimize the excavation site researches.
+Archaeological sites are often found under construction sites and their exploration can stop or slow down the construction project.
+Therefore, archaeologists only have a limited time to lead searches in those excavation sites.
+Professional 3D scanners with a large scanning area (sometimes equipped with a GPS for higher precision) allow archaeologists to capture a full site in 3D and obtain a 3D model of the excavation site.
+It is thus is easier to visualize locations of archaeological remains and optimize the excavation site searches.

 A dual view of a “fardo”, a Peruvian coffin and its virtual exploration conducted by the Quai Branly Museum.

 Thanks to 3D scanners, it is possible to create “virtual explorations” , based on a 3D rendering of a given archaeological sites, monument or piece of art.
 The Quai Branly museum in Paris uses 3D scanning to allow people to “see through” ancient coffins filled with artifacts, which could not be opened without damaging the items inside.

 With 3D scanning, archaeologists or museum curators can improve the conservation of their collections.
 They can even repair or duplicate the most damaged items, by using 3D printing and 3D scanning.
 It only takes a few minutes to 3D scan a human-size statue.
 The 3D model obtained (a simple file) can then be saved, archived, edited using a CAD software and 3D printed.